 RISE is a summer student exchange programme for undergraduate students in the chemical sciences, who will have completed the equivalent of two or three full years of study as of the end of the school year in which they apply.
 Successful applicants will be awarded summer employment in the research group of a RISE group member at one of the participating institutions (not their own), and a small travel allowance.
 Universities with Coop programmes normally recognise the RISE summer placement as the equivalent of a Coop work term.

-The RISE Group is a collection of scientists at eighteen institutions in Canada, whose research emphasizes the study of chemical or biochemical reaction mechanisms.
+The RISE Group is a collection of scientists at nineteen institutions in Canada, whose research emphasizes the study of chemical or biochemical reaction mechanisms.
 While the research interests of the individuals in the group vary widely, all group members are committed to providing dedicated undergraduate students with opportunities to carry out original research and gain hands-on experience in the use of modern instrumental and other experimental techniques for the study of reaction mechanisms and reaction intermediates.

 The RISE Group